Brusilov offensive

+The offensive's success led Russia's allies to reconsider their positions on postwar territorial concessions, including the status of Anatolia and the Bosphorus Strait.

 The offensive involved a major Russian attack against the armies of the Central Powers on the Eastern Front.
 Launched on 4 June 1916, it lasted until late September.
 It took place in eastern Galicia (present-day northwestern Ukraine), in the Lviv and Volyn Oblasts.
 The offensive is named after the commander in charge of the Southwestern Front of the Imperial Russian Army, General Aleksei Brusilov.
-The largest and most lethal offensive of the war, the effects of the Brusilov offensive were far-reaching.
+The largest and most lethal offensive of the war, the Brusilov offensive had far-reaching effects.
 It relieved German pressure on French forces at Verdun, and helped to relieve the Austro-Hungarian pressure on the Italians.
-It inflicted irreparable losses on the Austro-Hungarian Army, and induced Romania to finally enter the war on the side of the Entente.
+It inflicted irreparable losses on the Austro-Hungarian Army and finally induced Romania to enter the war on the side of the Entente.
 The human and material losses on the Russian side also greatly contributed to the onset of the Russian Revolution the following year.
+It was the largest battle in World War I according to the total losses and forces of the parties.

 Background

-Under the terms of their Chantilly Agreement of December 1915, Russia, France, Britain and Italy committed to simultaneous attacks against the Central Powers in the summer of 1916.
+Under the terms of the Chantilly Agreement of December 1915, Russia, France, Britain and Italy committed to simultaneous attacks against the Central Powers in the summer of 1916.
 Russia felt reluctantly obliged to lend troops to fight in France and Salonika, and to attack on the Eastern Front, in the hope of obtaining munitions from Britain and France.

 In March 1916 the Russians initiated the disastrous Lake Naroch offensive in the Vilnius area, during which the Germans suffered only one-fifth as many casualties as the Russians.
-This offensive took place at French request – General Joseph Joffre had hoped that the Germans would transfer more units to the east after the Battle of Verdun began in February 1916.
+This offensive took place at French request – General Joseph Joffre had hoped that the Imperial German Army would transfer more units to the east after the Battle of Verdun began in February 1916.